a fee-based online consultation clinic for Obstetrics & Gynecology

-In the Mother:
+In the Mother

-• Contraction and Retraction: Painful, involuntary contractions as well retractions occur in the uterine muscles.
+Painful, involuntary contractions as well retractions occur in the uterine muscles.

 Retractions mean that the uterine muscles become somewhat shorter after every contraction as the baby descends into the pelvic cavity of the mother.
 They do not regain their original length even after the contraction is over and the muscles relax.

-• Contraction of the Accessory Muscles: As the second stage starts, the abdominal muscles and the diaphragm, which are the accessory muscles of labor, contract forcefully to expel the fetus.
+As the second stage starts, the abdominal muscles and the diaphragm, which are the accessory muscles of labor, contract forcefully to expel the fetus.
 The diaphragm is a tough muscle separating the abdominal cavity from the chest.

 The contractions of the diaphragm and the abdominal muscles are clinically evident as 'bearing down pains'.
 The woman in labor takes a deep inspiration and holds her breath, thereby fixing the diaphragm in a lower position, and then contracts the abdominal muscles.
 This action increases the intra- abdominal pressure, compressing the uterus and helps in increasing the expulsive force.